tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 ##### 6.4.7.3 Prisms making use of total internal reflection

-Prisms can be designed to reflect light by $90^\circ$ or by $180^\circ$ by making use of total internal reflection.
+Prisms can be designed to reflect light by $90^\circ$ or by $180^\circ$ by making use of total internal reflection as shown in Figure 6.24(a) and 6.24(b).
 In the first two cases, the critical angle $i_c$ for the material of the prism must be less than $45^\circ$.
 Prism that inverts the object on the same side.
 Prism that inverts the object on the other side.

 ![](6.24.png)